Trudeau urges Canadian companies to seek fortune in China’s $5 trillion market - Red Deer Advocate

 “You have 1.5 million Chinese community (in Canada)… these are the ambassadors of your products.”

-Alibaba is hosting the conference to pitch Canadian businesses on the benefits of accessing the growing middle class in China and the approximately half a billion active consumers that use its e-commerce platform annually.
+“This is how we start our day in Canada, with a glass of maple syrup,” Trudeau said, drawing laughter.

-Alibaba says 3,600 Canadian companies signed up to attend the event and the conference had politicians from all three levels of government in attendance, including the Prime Minster, Ontario premier Kathleen Wynne and Toronto mayor John Tory.
+Trudeau and Ma have met serveral times before, including at the Alibaba campus in Hangzhou, China, where the technology giant was founded, in September 2016.
+Trudeau, who was on an official visit to China, joined Ma to announce the launch of a Canadian “pavilion” on its Tmall platform, a virtual shopping mall of sorts where brands can market to Alibaba consumers.

-Canadian brands already using Alibaba to sell to consumers and businesses in China include Aldo Shoes, Ocean Spray Cranberries and Clearwater Seafood.
+Canadian brands already using Alibaba to sell to Chinese customers include Ocean Spray Cranberries, Clearwater Seafood and Jamieson Vitamins.

 Alibaba hosted a similar U.S.-focused event in Detroit in June as it actively expands outside China.